FuelLabs/fuel-indexer/docs/CONTRIBUTING.md

 cargo build -p fuel-indexer -p fuel-indexer-api-server --release --locked
 ```

-Linting is done using rustfmt and clippy, which are each separate commands:
+Linting is done using `rustfmt` and `clippy`, which are each separate commands:

 ```sh
 cargo fmt --all --check